-Leave the hotel at 8 am.
-Without a planned lunch stop today, it is highly recommended to buy snacks prior or grab something at the bus station.
-At 9 am descend to the Caribbean lowlands by local bus on a 4-hour scenic (and a bit bumpy) journey that ends at the port of La Pavona.
+Leave the hotel this morning and descend to the Caribbean lowlands on a 4-hour scenic (and a bit bumpy) journey that ends at the port of La Pavona.
 This rustic port is your entry point to Tortuguero National Park.
 Hop aboard a small boat and journey for around 1.5 hours into the depths of the Costa Rican wilderness.
 Arrive in the middle of this biodiverse area, where freshwater lagoons rest under the canopy of rainforest bordering the ocean which many animals call home, including jaguars and turtles.
 In the evening enjoy an informal Spanish lesson and relax with the sounds of nature at the jungle lodge.

 Tortuguero National Park